n8n-io/n8n-docs/docs/example/outlook-import.md

 * For the `Pattern` enter your Outlook folder name, in this example it is `101_Polydocs`<br>
 * For the `type` select **E-Mail**<br>
-* For `Sub Organization` select the Subu Organization where the documents should be uploaded.<br>
+* For `Sub Organization` select the Sub-Organization where the documents should be uploaded.<br>
 * You can choose any `document type` as the document type.
 Leave the field blank for each document type<br>